NextLevel/NextLevel/README.md

 ## ARKit

-Starting with release `0.8.0`, NextLevel will provide a mode for leveraging ARKit in-place of AVFoundation.
-This enables a variety of new great features while building on the existing recording capabilities of NextLevel.
+Starting with release `0.8.0`, NextLevel will provide a mode for ARKit capture in addition to AVFoundation.
+This enables a variety of new camera features while leveraging the existing recording capabilities of NextLevel.

-This mode is in beta, so please help out if encountering a bug or contributing ideas for improvement.
+The ARKit mode is in beta, so please help out if you encounter an issue or by contributing ideas for improvement.
+To try it out, uncomment the code found in the AppDelegate to load the `MixedRealityViewController`.

 ## Overview